jenaecodes/Mastermind-Game/README.md

 ## Getting Started
 1. Clone the repository to your local machine.
+2. Download IntelliJ Community Edition and the latest Java Development Kit.
-2. Open the project in IntelliJ IDEA.
+3. Open the project in IntelliJ IDEA.
-3. Locate `MastermindGame.java`
+4. Locate `MastermindGame.java`
-4. Run the play button on `line 11` to start the game.
+5. Run the play button on `line 11` to start the game.

 ## Play via .jar File
 1. Open the terminal in the project's location.